-Compared to spatio-temporal action modeling, \ours brings several advantages.
-Firstly, it is simple and universal.
-With one single line of code change in pytorch, SIFAR can repurpose any image classifier for action recognition.
-Secondly, by eliminating the need of temporal modeling in SIFAR, it makes action modeling easier, more computationally efficient and less parametric.
-Lastly, but not the least, the perspective of treating action recognition the same as image recognition unleash many possibilities for reusing existing techniques in a more mature image field to improve video understanding from various aspects.
-This includes better model architectures~\cite{efficientnet_pmlr_tan_19}, model pruning~\cite{liu2017learning} and interpretability~\cite{desai2020ablationcam}, to name a few.
+\ours brings several advantages compared to the traditional spatio-temporal action modeling.
+Firstly, it is simple but effective.
+With one single line of code change in PyTorch, SIFAR can use any image classifier for action recognition.
+We expect that similar ideas can also work well with other video tasks such as video object segmentation~\citep{DBLP:journals/corr/abs-2101-08833}.
+Secondly, \super makes action modeling easier and more computationally efficient as it doesn't require dedicated modules for temporal modeling.
+Nevertheless, we do not tend to underestimate the significance of temporal modeling for action recognition.
+Quite opposite, \super highly relies on the ability of its backbone network to model long-range temporal dependencies in super images for more efficacy.
+Lastly, but not the least, the perspective of treating action recognition the same as image recognition unleashes many possibilities of reusing existing techniques in a more mature image field to improve video understanding from various aspects.
+For example, better model architectures~\citep{efficientnet_pmlr_tan_19}, model pruning~\citep{liu2017learning} and interpretability~\citep{desai2020ablationcam}, to name a few.

-We validate our idea by \Swin~\cite{Swin_Liu_2021tq}, a recently developed vision transformer that has demonstrated good performance on both image classification and object detection.
-By turning \Swin Transformer into an action classifier as described above, we show that it produces strong performance on several benchmarks including Kinetics400~\cite{Kinetics:kay2017kinetics}, Something-to-something (V2)~\cite{Something:goyal2017something}, MiT~\cite{Moments:monfort2019moments} and Jester~\cite{Materzynska_2019_ICCV} while being more efficient in both computation and parameters, compared to the SOTA spatio-temporal approaches for video action recognition.
-In addition, we further explore the potential of CNN-based classifiers directly used for action recognition under the proposed \ours framework.
-Surprisingly, they achieve very competitive results on Kinetics400 against existing CNN-based approaches that rely on much more sophisticated spatio-temporal modeling.